BingxuZhu/weakckpt/README.md

 Weak consistency checkpoint, which is suitable for classical DNN models, provides a stride saving mechanism and a multi-priority checkpoint recovery mechanism.
 By improving the efficiency of saving checkpoint parameters and reducing the recovery time caused by training interruption, the overall end-to-end training speed is improved.

-Since our research topic has not been published yet, only part of the core code is shown.
+Since our research has not been published yet, only part of the core code is shown.

 ...to be continued